Louie Annesley: Early career

-As a youth Annesley spent time with both AFC Wimbledon and Chelsea.
+Born in St. Helier, London, Annesley spent time with both AFC Wimbledon and Chelsea.

 Annesley started his senior career at non-League side Cobham, breaking into the senior side and making ten appearances in his only season at the club in the Combined Counties Football League.
 This attracted the attention of Barnet, who signed him to their academy in 2017.
 He left in early 2018, signing for Gibraltar Premier Division champions Lincoln Red Imps in July 2018.
 He made his debut on 26 July 2018 in the UEFA Europa League first leg against The New Saints.

 Blackburn Rovers and loans

 In January 2019, despite only playing three league games for the Red Imps and primarily featuring in their Intermediate League squad, he signed for EFL Championship side Blackburn Rovers on a deal until June 2021, initially to play in their development side.
 Annesley made his Rovers under-23 debut on 4 February, coming off the bench for the final 18 minutes of his side's 7–1 victory over Leicester City in the Premier League 2.
 He picked up his first piece of silverware at Rovers on 7 May 2019, when he started in the 2–0 Lancashire Senior Cup final victory over local rivals Burnley.
 He captained the U23s for the first time on 8 March 2021, also scoring his first goal in a 5–1 win over Southampton B in the Premier League 2.
-In June 2021, he signed a new two year contract with the club.
+In June 2021, he signed a new two-year contract with the club.

 On 29 October 2021, Annesley joined National League side, Woking on loan until 4 December 2021 and made his debut a day later, in a 3–2 home victory over Altrincham, playing the full 90 minutes.
 On 6 December 2021, his loan was extended for a further month until the new year, following five first-team appearances.
 On 5 January 2022, Annesley's loan was extended once more, this time until the end of the current campaign.
 On 25 January 2022, during a 1–0 away defeat to Bromley, Annesley was sent off for the first time in his playing career, receiving two yellows in the space of two minutes.

 In the 2022–23 season, Annesley was elevated to the first team squad for the first time, being given the number 39 shirt.
 He made his debut in the Carabao Cup second round tie against Bradford City on 23 August 2022, playing the full game and making a crucial late block to ensure a 2–1 victory for Blackburn.

 On 22 November 2022, Annesley rejoined National League side, Barnet on loan until 20 December 2022.